riteshhere/Disfl-QA/README.md

 ## DataSet

-Disfl-QA consists of ~12k disfluent questions with the following train/dev/test splits:
+Disfl-QA consists of ~12k disfluent questions with the following train/dev/test splits.
+Dataset can be downloaded from : [Disfl-QA dataset](https://github.com/google-research-datasets/Disfl-QA)

 |File                  | Questions |
 |----------------------|-----------|